-Rich, nutrient-filled soil will form a strong foundation for growing, but you’ll get even better results if you replenish those nutrients throughout the growing season by feeding parsley with Miracle-Gro® Performance Organics® All Purpose Plant Nutrition.
+Rich, nutrient-filled soil will form a strong foundation for growing, but you’ll get even better results if you replenish those nutrients throughout the growing season by feeding parsley with Miracle-Gro® Performance Organics® Edibles Plant Nutrition.
 Not only does it feed your plants, but it also feeds the valuable microbes in the soil that help those plants take up all the nutrition they need.

 Keep the soil moist by watering thoroughly whenever the top inch is dry.
 To help keep roots cool and moist, mulch around the plant, but don’t cover the crown of the plant or the plant will risk getting rot.
 In September, promote new foliage by cutting back plants set out in the spring; this is especially true for plants grown in vegetable and herb beds strictly for their harvest.